w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 Currently, there exists one metadata portal that supports a plethora of Substrate chains curated by [Nova wallet](https://novawallet.io).
 Alternatively, if you are a technically oriented user, you can [create your own QR codes and metadata portal](https://github.com/paritytech/metadata-portal).

-Below we provide instructions based on Nova's metadata portal, but the same instructions apply to any other source.
+The instructions below are based on Nova's metadata portal, but the same instructions apply to any other source.

 1\.
 Navigate to [Nova's metadata portal](https://metadata.novasama.io/) and select the chain you want to add from the sidebar.
-In this example, we'll add Acala to Polkadot Vault.
+In this example, Acala is added to Polkadot Vault.

 2\.
 Navigate to the "Acala" tab.